UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 - Disable ability for users to change their emails.

-- Remove uneeded VM sizes field from billing table.
+- Remove unneeded VM sizes field from billing table.

 ## Release 1.132.0